Got a struggling reader at home? Check out this PRIDE Reading Program review and learn if this curriculum is a good fit for your child.

 While I think the PRIDE Reading Program is a fantastic curriculum, it’s definitely not for everyone.
 Here is who I think would get the most out of this program.

-- Struggling readers – if your child is struggling with reading, definitely check this program out.
+- Struggling readers – if you’re homeschooling a struggling reader, definitely check this program out.
 The Orton-Gillingham method is specifically designed to help children who struggle with more traditional methods of learning to read.

 - Children with learning differences – if your child has dyslexia, auditory and visual procession disorder, speech deficits, or other learning differences this program is a good choice.